d702e20/CGAAL/README.md

 CGAAL also uses a custom language to describe CGSs in a lazy manner.
 We call it LCGS and its syntax is inspired by PRISM-lang.
 However, the concepts of synchronization and modules are very different.

+## Requirements
+The minimum supported Rust version (MSRV) is 1.65.0.

 ## Example of how to use

 Let's say we want to check if a cowboy can guarantee staying alive in a 3-way Mexican standoff.